Vivojay/mariana-music-player/README.md

 analyzed by checksum-pinned rsgain and stored only in SQLite.
 Track, album, and queue-aware auto modes apply before crossfade and broadcast, while user volume, mute, manual fade, and sleep automation remain local-only.

+`replaygain verify` starts the configured `rsgain` binary and reports its exact path/version. `replaygain scan changed` schedules missing profiles;
+`replaygain status` then distinguishes the analyzer state, the current track's profile, and the dB actually applied. `applied=0 dB` with `profile=not analyzed` means normalization is enabled but that track has no usable loudness profile yet—not that gain was silently guessed.

 Mariana receives Icecast/Shoutcast-compatible HTTP(S), ICY, HLS, M3U, and PLS
 streams.
 Optional live leveling is separately controlled by `radio leveling`